 hex2raw: A utility to generate attack strings.

-In the following instructions, we will assume that you have copied the files to a protected local directory, and that you are executing the programs in that local directory.
+In the following instructions, we will assume that you have copied the files to a protected directory on Wilkes, and that you are executing the programs in that directory.

 2.2 Hand-in